polydawn/mdm/README.md

 Portability
 -----------

+Mdm is explicitly designed to be easily portable anywhere you can drop an archive-file-format-of-your-choice.

 Mdm is distributed as a java jar, and so requires a java runtime (1.6 and above is supported).
 (If you prefer not to deploy a JRE, consider using the [robovm compiler](http://www.robovm.com/) to produce native binaries for your platform of choice.)